Calimero Client SDKs¶

 # List applications

-apps = await client.list_applications()
+apps = client.list_applications()

 # Get application

-app = await client.get_application(app_id)
+app = client.get_application(app_id)

 # Install development application

-response = await client.install_dev_application(
+response = client.install_dev_application(

 metadata=None